lhansford/lukehansford.me/README.md

 # lukehansford.me

 ## Developing Locally

 - `yarn dev`

 ## Updating

-- Push changes to git
-- Run `yarn update-remote`
+- Push the changes into the master branch and the Github actions will handle the rest.

 OR